 - Learn a highly effective protocol for working with one-off traumatic events

 - Learn how to enrich this working protocol to engage at the deeper levels of complex trauma

 - Support the re-emergence of self-worth and resiience

 - Activate brain restructuring through the natural processes of play and storytelling

 - Follow client cases that go beyond suffering and survival to strength and self-discovery

 Teaching & Learning

-- This is a classroom based training set at high challenge level within a friendly, safe and supportive environment.
+- This is an in-person training set at high challenge level within a friendly, safe and supportive environment.

 - The training involves exercises in pairs & small groups, live practical demonstrations & theoretical input.

 - Group size is limited to 16 participants to ensure maximum support for Trainees.